A free way to build your virtual collection, make lists, and share them. It’s your new home on Criterion.com.

 I challenge anyone to watch this film and not want to be Harry Lime in postwar Vienna.
 Welles plays a fantastic antihero.
 The cool style of this film make me happy I live in a climate that gives me opportunity to wear overcoats.

-One of two foreign language films in this list, Breathless launched the French New Wave while evoking the American coolness of James Dean and Marlin Brando.
+One of few foreign language films in this list, Breathless launched the French New Wave while evoking the American coolness of James Dean and Marlin Brando.